sfban/Function_finder/README.md

 * Spark: the main python script for pipeline to processing all the input data.

-* Test: csv and json read tests, textfile .vs. sqlContext
+* QandA: Demo questions and answers